Become a Student Volunteer

 Community Relations works closely with the following organizations to plan and implement service opportunities, primarily in North Philadelphia.

-- The National Council of Negro Women Inc., Temple University section;
+- National Council of Negro Women Inc. at Temple

 To become a student volunteer, you can join one of the many student organizations that perform community service.